ModernAmusements/nuxt-ntf-blog/content/blog/2021-02-28-easy-excerpt-from-content.md

 This is a 153-line code that was solely responsible for controlling the dark mode.
 I have written the code in 2018 and for that, it is not so bad.
 My approach was insofar interesting, as I have the status of the dark mode in the local storage.
 So I could ensure that when the user visits the site again his favorite color mode is set.

-My old website is written in PHP and I wanted to use Laravel as a framework for simplicity because it was relatively new at the time.
+My old website is written in PHP and I wanted to use Laravel <https://laravel.com/> as a framework for simplicity because it was relatively new at the time.
 This allowed me to keep my backend and frontend in one project.
-As CMS I used Kirby, and consciously decided against a CSS framework.
+As CMS I used Kirby <https://getkirby.com/>, and consciously decided against a CSS framework.
 Not because I don't like them.
 If it is an economic decision I would always take a CSS framework.
 But I had time and wanted to show what I can do.
 Therefore only individual SCSS.
-I put the site live via Digital Ocean.
+I put the site live via Digital Ocean <https://www.digitalocean.com/>.

 During the development, I noticed, that a simple portfolio website is unnecessarily complicated by the use of Laravel.
-That's why I limited myself to PHP but used Laravel Mix as a bundler.
+That's why I limited myself to PHP but used Laravel Mix <https://laravel-mix.com/> as a bundler.
 Laravel Mix is a bundler that is perfect and is very easy to configure.
 Kirby CMS is the best but also the most expensive CMS I could work with.
 It is perfectly adapted to the wishes of developers but also designers who need more CMS functions than the maintenance of content.

 I have built many customers a Kirby CMS backend with which they were able to build whole pages (even new pages) themselves.
 Similar to Elemetor but with x times individualization.
 I think that's why the price is justified.
 In addition, Kirby CMS, as well as Laravel Mix is excellently documented.